Wolverine Logo

 Wind energy

-Wolverine is purchasing energy from the Harvest Wind Farm under a long-term agreement with John Deere Wind Energy, the project developer.
-The Harvest Wind Farm, the state’s first commercial-scale wind project, can produce enough electricity to serve 15,000 Michigan homes.
+Wolverine is purchasing energy from the Harvest Wind Farm under a long-term agreement.
+The Harvest Wind Farm, the state’s first commercial-scale wind projectgenerates electricity to serve 15,000 Michigan homes when operating at full capacity.

 Transmission

-Beginning January 1, 2006, the commencement date of the Michigan Joint Zone, Wolverine transferred operational control of its transmission facilities to the Midwest ISO.
+Beginning January 1, 2006, the commencement date of the Michigan Joint Zone, Wolverine transferred operational control of its transmission facilities to the Midwest Independent Transmission System Operator.

 Wolverine also owns and operates approximately 390 miles of radial transmission facilities that provide transmission service to distribution substations connected to our network.
 These facilities serve as the interface between Wolverine and our transmission members.